opsmop/opsmop/docs/source/development.rst

 Development Guide
 -----------------

-There are lots of ways to customize OpsMop.
+There are lots of ways to customize OpsMop - especially so because the language is all Python.
 You might also want to add some changes upstream.

-This guide will discuss some customizations that you wish to make at your own site and not distribute, as well as other ways where you might wish to contribute back to OpsMop with a pull request.
+This guide will hopefully help you out in that quest!
+If you have any development questions, you are also welcome to stop by the :ref:`forum`.

 .. _new_providers:

 Adding New Providers
 ====================

+Suppose you wanted to make opsmop be able to install a new kind of package or handle a new OS init system.
+To do this, you would need to implement a new provider.

 All providers extend from opsmop.types.provider.Provider.

 The best provider to copy when writing your own provider would be looking at the providers for :ref:`module_shell` or :ref:`module_package` - they are both simple and illustrative.

 See :ref:`method` for how to pick a provider inside  your policy file, rather than relying on the default.

-If you need to add extra parameters to a type you will possibly want to write your own new type and use that in your policy file instead of the stock ones loaded by "easy.py".

-However, if adding a new provider of general interest via pull request to our GitHub, it is usually acceptable to add new parameters - though we'll probably want to discuss what they should be to avoid too many provider specific arguments.
+By supplying the method parameter, you can easily attach any provider class to an existing type.

+Should you want to make your new provider the default for a particular OS though, that requires a tiny amount more work - subclassing the Type itself.
+(See :ref:`new_types`)

+If you just want to add new parameters to support a new provider you are adding, it is usually acceptable to add those parameters to the Type itself - and if you are adding a new provider via a github pull request, it naturally makes sense that you would also edit the Type() code to surface any new parameters.

 .. _new_types: